chocolatey/choco-wiki/DefaultChocolateyInstallReasoning.md

 ### Low Privilege Install and Use
 Chocolatey should be able to be installed on a machine where the user does not have administrative rights.
 A user with non-administrative access should be able to install (through one of the methods, possibly not the default) chocolatey and use it to install tools (non-administrative chocolatey packages, see [[tools versus applications at the bottom of FAQs|ChocolateyFAQs#AppVsTool]]) on their system.

 This use case is the hardest to accommodate when it comes to Windows and how it expects you to put new software on it.

+This immediately removes the ability to install to Program Files (although I'm not a fan of that location in the first place for things that are not actually "installed applications" on a system) since it requires administrative privileges.